elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 Each individual task is local to a node, but can be related to other tasks, on the same node or other nodes, via a parent-child relationship.

 > [!NOTE]
-> The Task management API is experimental/beta, it's status and outstanding issues can be tracked [here](https://github.com/elastic/elasticsearch/issues/51628).
+> The Task management API is experimental/beta, its status and outstanding issues can be tracked [here](https://github.com/elastic/elasticsearch/issues/51628).

 ### Task tracking and registration